system-zero/system-zero/data/docs/v.md

-  MODKEY-[param]-    : decrease the size of the current frame (default count 1) MODKEY-[param]=    : set the lines (param) of the current frame MODKEY-[param]n    : create and switch to a new window with `count' frames (default 1) MODKEY-E|PageUp    : edit the log file (if it is has been set) MODKEY-s           : split the window and add a new frame MODKEY-S[!ec]      : likewise, but also fork with a shell or an editor or the default application respectively (without a param is like MODE_KEY-s)
+  MODKEY-[param]-    : decrease the size of the current frame (default count 1) MODKEY-[param]=    : set the lines (param) of the current frame MODKEY-[param]n    : create and switch to a new window with `count' frames (default 1) MODKEY-E|PageUp    : edit the log file (if it has been set) MODKEY-s           : split the window and add a new frame MODKEY-S[!ec]      : likewise, but also fork with a shell or an editor or the default application respectively (without a param is like MODE_KEY-s)
   MODKEY-d           : delete current frame